The CRE Methodology™: a proven process for growing online businesses using conversion rate optimization

 - How it aligns with the business goals.

-- How you’ll measure success.
+- How we’ll measure success.

 Step 9: Transferring your winning campaigns into other media

-Also, explore how you can implement the insights from your winning experiments in other parts of your marketing funnel; e.g.:
+We’ll also help you to explore how you can implement the insights from your winning experiments in other parts of your marketing funnel; e.g.:

 - A winning landing page can be adapted for space advertising in offline media.